 Technical information about this website’s accessibility

 The General Dental Council is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 PDFs and other documents

 Some of our PDF and Word documents relate to essential services we provide to the public.
-We plan to either make these fully accessible or replace them with accessible HTML pages.
+We've either made these fully accessible or replaced them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018, if they’re not essential to providing our services

 Any new PDF or Word documents we publish that are essential to providing services to the public will meet accessibility standards.

 Some of our videos may not have a text description and some audio content may not have a transcript, however this does not relate to any essential services that we provide to the public, and is therefore exempt from the accessibility regulations.